pytorch/pytorch/docs/source/notes/cuda.rst

 Example::

-    fdsa
+    # Internally creates CUDAGraphs and side streams as needed,
+    # and runs warmup steps

 Usage with torch.cuda.amp
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For typical optimizers, :meth:`GradScaler.step<torch.cuda.amp.GradScaler.step>` syncs the CPU with the GPU, which is illegal during capture.
+For typical optimizers, :meth:`GradScaler.step<torch.cuda.amp.GradScaler.step>` syncs the CPU with the GPU, which is prohibited during capture.
 To avoid errors, either use :ref:`partial-network capture<partial-network-capture>`, or (if forward, loss, and backward are capture-safe) capture forward, loss, and backward but not the optimizer step::